droonga/droonga.org/tutorial/basic/index.md

 ## Precondition

-* You must have basic knowledge and experiences how setup and operate an [Ubuntu][] Server.
+* You must have basic knowledge and experiences to setup and operate an [Ubuntu][] Server.
 * You must have basic knowledge and experiences to develop applications based on the [Ruby][] and the [Node.js][].

 ## Abstract